 Friends with benefits

-Plants together raise the humidity levels.
-When a plant releases moisture through breathing, its friend absorbs it – a bit like kissing catches.
+Probably the best way to raise humidity levels is to group plants together.
+When a plant releases moisture through breathing, its neighbour absorbs it – a bit like kissing catches.
 What’s more, plant groupings look great!
 And this is a practical way to ensure plants are ok during holidays or time away.